 Fitness Level Required: 3/5

 We’ll be working in the mountains and near waterfalls.
 This will involve working on uneven ground and some inclines.
 A general level of fitness is required for this workshop.
-Due to the environment of this workshop, a number of locations are not accessible to wheelchair users.
+Due to the environment of this workshop, a number of locations are not accessible to anyone with impaired mobility

 Photographic equipment required: